derlehner/IndoorAirQuality_DigitalTwin_Exemplar/physical_twin/hardware_setup/README.md

 ###  Code
 In this section the code of the various components connected to the Raspberry Pi is descried.

-after successfull achievement of wiring and hardware setup, Please make sure that the azure environment is also being ready to receive the data if still not been setup follow this [readme process](https://github.com/derlehner/DigitalTwin_Airquality_For_Covid_Risk_Assessment/tree/main/digital_twin)
+after successfull achievement of wiring and hardware setup, Please make sure that the azure environment is also ready to receive the data.
+If it is still not setup follow this [readme process](https://github.com/derlehner/DigitalTwin_Airquality_For_Covid_Risk_Assessment/tree/main/digital_twin)

-Here under our 'physical_twin' we will have the scripts named data_abstract.py sctipt which will be used to get the data from sensor and send it to azure environment.
+Here under our 'physical_twin' we will have the scripts named data_abstract.py script which will be used to get the data from the sensor and send it to the azure environment.

 For sending the data to raspberry please have the device `connection_string` ready from [IoT-Hub Device section](https://github.com/derlehner/DigitalTwin_Airquality_For_Covid_Risk_Assessment/tree/main/digital_twin) and replace the string in connection_string in the data_abstract.py script.
 To summarize: